Samson, you crazy man, you! Brave, foolish, proud, vengeful, impulsive and immature, lonely and tragic.

-Samson’s first tough lesson for men: you’re not as strong as you think you are.
+Samson’s first warning for men: you’re not as strong as you think you are.

 Samson’s story teaches men that ‘strength’ is not all it seems to be.
 The sad irony for Samson was that even though he was outwardly strong, he was inwardly weak.
 Even the mighty Samson was no match for the formidable nagging of his lovers!